-(1) For the three months ended March 31, 2018 and 2017, excluded from the calculation of diluted earnings per share is the effect of adding back \$7.1 million and \$7.3 million of interest expense, respectively, and 38,112,100 and 38,717,000 weighted average dilutive common share equivalents, respectively, for the assumed conversion or exchange of the Company's outstanding convertible and exchangeable notes, as applicable, as their inclusion would be antidilutive.
+(1) For the three months ended September 30, 2018 and 2017, excluded from the calculation of diluted earnings per share is the effect of adding back \$7.1 million and \$7.1 million of interest expense, respectively, and 38,112,100 and 38,246,500 weighted average dilutive common share equivalents, respectively, for the assumed conversion or exchange of the Company's outstanding convertible and exchangeable notes, as applicable, as their inclusion would be antidilutive.
+For the nine months ended September 30, 2018 and 2017, excluded from the calculation of diluted earnings per share is the effect of adding back \$21.4 million and \$21.8 million of interest expense, respectively, and 38,112,100 and 38,599,200 weighted average dilutive common share equivalents, respectively, and as an exchange adding back \$21.4 million and \$21.8 million of interest expense, respectively, and 38,112,100 and 38,599,200 weighted average dilutive common share equivalents, respectively, and as an exchange of the Company's outstanding convertible and exchangeable notes, as applicable, as their inclusion would be antidilutive.

-(2) As a result of the Merger, each outstanding share of common stock of Colony was exchanged for 1.4663 of newly issued common shares of Colony NorthStar.
-Accordingly, the historical share counts used to calculate the weighted average number of shares for the three months ended March 31, 2017 reflect the exchange ratio of 1.4663 applied to shares outstanding prior to the Closing Date.
+(2) As a result of the Merger, each outstanding share of common stock of Colony was exchanged for 1.4663 of newly issued common shares of the Company.
+Accordingly, the historical share counts used to calculate the weighted average number of shares for the nine months ended September 30, 2018 reflect the exchange ratio of 1.4663 applied to shares outstanding prior to the Closing Date.